Brief: This tutorial shows you how to install Arch Linux in easy-to-follow steps.

 The file /etc/locale.gen contains all the local settings and system language in a commented format.

-Now generate the locale config in /etc directory file using the below commands one by one:
+Now generate the locale config in the /etc directory file using the below commands one by one:

 locale-gen echo LANG=en_GB.UTF-8 > /etc/locale.conf export LANG=en_GB.UTF-8